TamuGeoInnovation/Tamu.GeoInnovation.js.monorepo/README.md

 ## Contributing

-If you would like to contribute, please be sure to read the[ contribution guidelines](CONTRIBUTING.md).
+If you would like to contribute, please read the[ contribution guidelines](CONTRIBUTING.md).

-For general questions, feedback, or inquiries that requires private communication, please email gis@tamu.edu.
+For general questions, feedback, or inquiries that require private communication, please email gis@tamu.edu.